 What Type of Data is Shared?

 Product reference data is currently available which does not contain any personal or sensitive data.
-In later stages of Open Banking personal information will be available to be shared, but only once you, as the customer, have given consent for this to happen.
-We will provide more information about this ahead of that becoming available.
-It was intended to have the data sharing for transaction and savings accounts available on 01 July 2021 however this will now become available later in 2021.
+From 01 November 2021 personal information will be available to be shared, but only once you, as the customer, have given consent for this to happen.

 Is My Data Secure?